-According to African Development Bank, the real GDP grew at 4.8% in 2021 as compared to slow-down by 2.1% in 2020, due to Covid pandemic effects.
+According to African Development Bank, the real GDP grew at 4.6% in 2022 as compared to 4.8% in 2021.
 A markedly diversified economy, characterized by robust private consumption, substantial public spending, strong investment growth and an upturn in exports underpins the positive outlook.
 Tourism, mining, services, construction, agriculture and manufacturing are notable sectors.
-GDP is projected to grow 5% in 2022 and 5.6% in 2023, due to improved performance of the tourism sector, reopening of trade corridors and business optimism in general.
+GDP is projected to grow 5.1% in 2023 and 6.1% in 2024, due to improved performance of the tourism sector, reopening of trade corridors and business optimism in general.

-The overall insurance market grew at 11.2% in 2021 with a GWP of TZS 937.5 bn against TZS 843.25 bn in 2020 with the non-life segment growing only at 8.96% and life at 22.76%.
+The overall insurance market grew at 25.6% in 2022 with a GWP of Tzs 1,154.1 bn against Tzs 919.28 bn in 2021 with the non-life segment growing at 21% and life at 41.7%.